luisrc7/simple-api/README.md

 * The API should be publically accessible

-* We would like changes to the application to be deployed automatically on merge to master
+* We would like changes to the application to be deployed automatically on merge to the master branch

 * We would like to have a simple way of inspecting the application logs